Krowatic/Krowism/README.md

 # <p align="center"> <b>Krowism</b> </p>
 Krowism is a basic Discord.js v13 bot that explores SlashCommands, Database Integrations, Ko-Fi WebHook, and Welcome/Join Messages.
-As Discod.js v14 is now released, a majority of these features and functions within this upload are deprecated.
+As Discod.js v14 is now released, a majority of these features and functions within this upload are deprecated and/or outdated.

-Therefore, as a majority of these functions and features within this Repo are considered deprecated and/or generally outdated, I will be merging and focusing on a new Discord.js v14 project.
-As such, this repo is posted for achive purposes **as is**
+Therefore, this repo is uploaded <b>as is</b> and is for primarily archive purposes and will not be updated.

 # <p align="center"> <b>Requirements</b> </p>
 - Discord.js ^13.6.0